At a Glance

 Program Status and Accreditation

 Increasing demands within the athletic training profession are leading to a need for a higher level of education.
-The M.S. in Athletic Training degree will replace APU’s current undergraduate Athletic Training Education Program in 2015 to prepare students for this change.
+The M.S. in Athletic Training degree is replacing APU’s current undergraduate Athletic Training Education Program to prepare students for this change.

-MSAT requirements are consistent with the standards established by the Commission on Accreditation of Athletic Training Education (CAATE).
-Students who apply must successfully complete prerequisite courses and other admissions requirements prior to enrolling.
-Following the completion of the degree program, and pending the continuing CAATE accreditation of the professional program and CAATE approval of the substantive change to a postbaccalaureate degree, students may be eligible to sit for the BOC examination to become a certified athletic trainer.
+The MSAT is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+Students who apply must complete prerequisite courses and other admissions requirements prior to enrolling.
+Following the completion of the degree program, students may be eligible to sit for the BOC examination to become a certified athletic trainer.

 After completing an accredited athletic training program and successfully passing the national Board of Certification exam, certified athletic trainers become health care professionals in a variety of settings.
 The National Athletic Trainers’ Association (NATA) lists high schools, colleges and universities, hospitals, clinics, professional sports, public safety, the military, and the performing arts as popular and emerging settings.